aws/amazon-chime-sdk-js/README.md

 issues, or create customized audio prompts for integration with the public telephone network.

-This Amazon Chime SDK for JavaScript works by connecting to meeting session resources that you have created in your AWS account.
-The SDK has everything you need to build custom calling and collaboration experiences in your web application, including methods to: configure meeting sessions, list and select audio and video devices, start and stop screen share and screen share viewing, receive callbacks when media events occur such as volume changes, and control meeting features such as audio mute and video tile bindings.
+The Amazon Chime SDK for JavaScript works by connecting to meeting session resources that you create in your AWS account.
+The SDK has everything you need to build custom calling and collaboration experiences in your web application, including methods to configure meeting sessions, list and select audio and video devices, start and stop screen share and screen share viewing, receive callbacks when media events such as volume changes occur, and control meeting features such as audio mute and video tile bindings.

 If you are building a React application, consider using the [Amazon Chime SDK React Component Library](https://github.com/aws/amazon-chime-sdk-component-library-react) that supplies client-side state management and reusable UI components for common web interfaces used in audio and video conferencing applications.
 Amazon Chime also offers [Amazon Chime SDK for iOS](https://github.com/aws/amazon-chime-sdk-ios) and [Amazon Chime SDK for Android](https://github.com/aws/amazon-chime-sdk-android) for native mobile application development.